KCMinchakpu/CSE341-Web-Services2/README.md

 # CSE341-Web-Services2
-This app performs CRUD operations on a MongoDB database, be published to the Web, incorporate security measures, and include API documentation.
+This app performs CRUD operations on a MongoDB database, it is published to the Render and incorporates security measures, and include API documentation.

 # How to run it
 1. Run npm install to install all the dependences you see in the package.json file.
 These include: